Max Yeshaye Brumberg-Kraus

 What does it mean to enact a persona in poetry, performance, in praxis?
 What mythologies shape us, and how do our lived experiences transform them?
 What steps can artists take toward liberation on individual, communal, and cosmic proportions?
 These questions are at the heart of my artistic practice, and I approach them as drag performer, director, playwright, poet, and theologian.
 These artistic roles all come under the umbrella of myth-maker.
 I am a mythopoet.

-Max is a poet, playwright, independent scholar, and performing artist in Saint Paul, MN and is the co-founder of the House of Larva Drag Co-operative.
-Performing as drag ogress Çicada L’Amour, House of Larva has been producing both small acts and full-length queer performances since 2014.
-Brumberg-Kraus has done work with the Guthrie Theatre, Lightning Rod, Pangea World Theatre, 20% Theatre, Patrick's Cabaret, In the Heart of the Beast Puppet and Mask Theatre, and the Rochester Arts Center.
-Brumberg-Kraus is an Artist Connector with Arts | Religion | Culture (ARC), served as an Emerging Leader Fellow with ARC in 2019, and was a fellow with Pangea’s Arts Organizing Institute in 2017-2018.
-Max is currently the Associate Producing Artistic Director at Six Points Theater (formerly Minnesota Jewish Theatre).
+Brumberg-Kraus is the Artistic Director of The House of Larva Drag Co-Operative, which they co-founded in 2014.
+Performing as drag ogress Çicada L’Amour, House of Larva produces both small acts and full-length shows.
+As an actor and director, Max has worked with the Guthrie Theatre, Lightning Rod, Pangea World Theatre, 20% Theatre, Patrick's Cabaret, In the Heart of the Beast Puppet and Mask Theatre, and the Rochester Arts Center.
+Brumberg-Kraus is an Artist Connector with Arts | Religion | Culture (ARC), and a recipient of the Building Interfaith America Grant and member of Interfaith America's Emerging Leaders Network.
+They were a fellow of the Multifaith Leadership Seminar at Yniversity of St. Thomas in Saint Paul, MN, served as an Emerging Leader Fellow with ARC in 2019, and were a fellow with Pangea’s Arts Organizing Institute in 2017-2018.

 Brumberg-Kraus also offers editing and writing consultations for creative (particularly theatre and poetry) and academic writing in the humanities.